flexiondotorg/IMDB-to-MPEG/README.txt

 This scripts takes one parameter as input, a film title.
 The plotline, year of release, genres, cast list and running time for that film are gathered from IMDB and formatted as text.
+Here is an example.

+---
+The Usual Suspects (1995)

+A boat has been destroyed, criminals are dead, and the key to this mystery lies with the only survivor and his twisted, convoluted story beginning with five career crooks in a seemingly random police lineup.
+(106 mins)

+Starring Stephen Baldwin as Michael McManus,
+Gabriel Byrne as Dean Keaton, Benicio Del Toro as
+Fred Fenster, Kevin Pollak as Todd Hockney, and
+Kevin Spacey as Roger 'Verbal' Kint.

+Genres: Crime, Mystery, Thriller.

+Rated 8.7 out of 10 from 227,964 votes.
+---

-That text is converted into an image and then encoded into a MPEG-2 video using the lowest possible bitrate/resolution that is acceptable to read when viewing on a 42" plasma from my sofa.
+The text is converted into an image and then encoded into a MPEG-2 video using the lowest possible bitrate/resolution that is acceptable to read when viewing on a 42" plasma from my sofa.

 If the film title has spaces it should be wrapped in double quotes.